zshi719/2025-Data-24100/README.md

 These quiz objectives _do not_ cover all of the material from the lecture but are the only material that will be asked for on the quiz.

-That being said, it is important to internalize these concepts because, while the list of learning objectives at the end describe the basic building blocks of what is asked, they may combined into a single quiz question.
+That being said, it is important to internalize these concepts because, while the list of learning objectives at the end describe the basic building blocks of what is asked, they may be combined into a single quiz question.

 For example: Consider two quiz objectives of `use wildcards to match files which follow a pattern` and another  `move files within a file system`.
 It is perfectly reasonable to ask a question on the quiz such as `move all .txt files from the /data subdirectory to the /text_data subdirectory` which would require using both.